Physics-Driven Construction of Compact Primitive Gaussian Density Fitting Basis Sets: Summary

 \begin{suppinfo}

 \name density-fitting basis sets generated in this work in the Gaussian 94 basis set format; molecular geometries of all species.

 \end{suppinfo}

-\begin{acknowledgement} This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, and Office of Basic Energy Sciences, Scientific Discovery through the Advanced Computing (SciDAC) program under Award DE-SC0022263.
+\begin{acknowledgement} Work by KAS was supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, and Office of Basic Energy Sciences, Scientific Discovery through the Advanced Computing (SciDAC) program under Award DE-SC0022263.
+Work by EFV was supported by the US Department of Energy, Office of Science, via award DE-SC0022327.
 This project used resources of the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility supported by the Office of Science of the U.S. Department of Energy under Contract DE-AC02-05CH11231 using NERSC award ERCAP-0024336.
 The authors acknowledge Advanced Research Computing at Virginia Tech (https://arc.vt.edu/) for providing computational resources and technical support that have contributed to the results reported within this paper.
 The development of the \code{Libint} software library is supported by the Office of Advanced Cyberinfrastructure, National Science Foundation (Award OAC-2103738). \end{acknowledgement}